 Basics of Flight

-There are four main forces involved in flight.
+There are four main forces involved in flight: lift, weight, thrust, and drag.
 Picture an airplane as you read about how these forces work together during flight.
 Lift is caused by differences in pressure when air flows over and under an airplane’s wings.
 Lift is opposed by weight, or the force of gravity that is constantly pulling downward on the airplane.
 Thrust is caused by the action of the plane’s propellers moving the plane forward.
-Opposed to that is drag, which comes from air resistance.
+Opposed to thrust is drag, which comes from air resistance.
 If lift is greater than weight, the plane will rise.
 If thrust is greater than drag, the plane will accelerate (speed up).
 The interaction between those four forces is how an airplane can move up and forward.

 Airplanes are designed with these forces in mind.
 Wings need to use lift to their advantage – by being shaped so that air has to travel farther over the top of them than under them.
 This is explained by what is known as Bernoulli’s Principle, which states that an increase in the velocity (speed) of air (or any fluid) results in a decrease in pressure.
 When air has to travel farther over the wings, it will automatically go faster, which results in a lower pressure above the airplane’s wings.
 The air traveling a shorter distance under the wings creates a higher pressure.
 The higher pressure under the wing pushes the airplane up through the air above the wing, which has a lower pressure.
 Once an aircraft has lift, it needs thrust to move forward.
 This is provided by the engine and propellers.